stefanspringer1/swift-package-manager/Documentation/Usage.md

     # Example:
     $ swift package unedit Bar

-## Resolving Versions (Package.resolved File)
+## Resolving Versions (Composition.resolved File)

-The package manager records the result of dependency resolution in a `Package.resolved` file in the top-level of the package, and when this file is already present in the top-level, it is used when performing dependency resolution, rather than the package manager finding the latest eligible version of each package.
-Running `swift package update` updates all dependencies to the latest eligible versions and updates the `Package.resolved` file accordingly.
+The package manager records the result of dependency resolution in a `Composition.resolved` file in the top-level of the package, and when this file is already present in the top-level, it is used when performing dependency resolution, rather than the package manager finding the latest eligible version of each package.
+Running `swift package update` updates all dependencies to the latest eligible versions and updates the `Composition.resolved` file accordingly.

 Resolved versions will always be recorded by the package manager.
-Some users may choose to add the Package.resolved file to their package's .gitignore file.
+Some users may choose to add the Composition.resolved file to their package's .gitignore file.
 When this file is checked in, it allows a team to coordinate on what versions of the dependencies they should use.
 If this file is gitignored, each user will separately choose when to get new versions based on when they run the `swift package update` command, and new users will start with the latest eligible version of each dependency.
-Either way, for a package which is a dependency of other packages (e.g., a library package), that package's `Package.resolved` file will not have any effect on its client packages.
+Either way, for a package which is a dependency of other packages (e.g., a library package), that package's `Composition.resolved` file will not have any effect on its client packages.

-The `swift package resolve` command resolves the dependencies, taking into account the current version restrictions in the `Package.swift` manifest and `Package.resolved` resolved versions file, and issuing an error if the graph cannot be resolved.
-For packages which have previously resolved versions recorded in the `Package.resolved` file, the resolve command will resolve to those versions as long as they are still eligible.
+The `swift package resolve` command resolves the dependencies, taking into account the current version restrictions in the `Composition.swift` manifest and `Composition.resolved` resolved versions file, and issuing an error if the graph cannot be resolved.
+For packages which have previously resolved versions recorded in the `Composition.resolved` file, the resolve command will resolve to those versions as long as they are still eligible.
 If the resolved version's file changes (e.g., because a teammate pushed a new version of the file) the next resolve command will update packages to match that file.
 After a successful resolve command, the checked out versions of all dependencies and the versions recorded in the resolved versions file will match.
-In most cases the resolve command will perform no changes unless the `Package.swift` manifest or `Package.resolved` file have changed.
+In most cases the resolve command will perform no changes unless the `Composition.swift` manifest or `Composition.resolved` file have changed.

 Most SwiftPM commands will implicitly invoke the `swift package resolve` functionality before running, and will cancel with an error if dependencies